www.creditsesame.com

 6. Consumer default rates rise for third month in a row

-7. Mortgage rates are trending higher
+7. Mortgage rates trend higher

 1. Credit card companies accused of suppressing consumer info

 The Consumer Financial Protection Bureau (CFPB), a government watchdog organization, is questioning why credit card companies have stopped reporting payment histories that show which customers pay more than the required amounts.
 Previously, credit card companies typically included this detail.
-Now their reporting to credit bureaus usually just reflects whether consumers have met the minimum required payments.
+Their reporting to credit bureaus usually reflects whether consumers have met the minimum required payments.
 The CFPB suspects credit card companies are leaving out details on people who make larger payments to prevent competitors from poaching their most reliable customers.
 What makes the CFPB especially suspicious of the card companies’ motives is that some of the biggest credit card companies made this reporting change within a short time of one another.
 See article at ConsumerFinance.gov

 2. Warnings from key retailers send stocks plunging